Evaluate Remote Code Execution (RCE)

 Fixinator

-Fixinator can find evalute remote code execution vulnerabilities within your CFML source code.
-In most cases it can even fix them for you by using bracket notation.
+Fixinator can find evaluate remote code execution vulnerabilities within your CFML or ColdFusion source code.
+In most cases it can even fix a ColdFusion evaluate security vulnerability for you by using bracket notation.

 Learn More